 Display State or Action Comments The four same objects (chairs) have to be replaced.
 This can be done in one of two ways: First option: the objects are replaced one by one.
 Second option: the objects are replaced in one go using the All Instance detection command.
-THE RESERVE THE RE First option: Replace a blue chair with a yellow one.
+First option: Replace a blue chair with a yellow one.
 Ctrl+click in the Catalog on the yellow chair, drag and drop the chair in Preview onto a blue one.
+The fol- lowing message is dis- played

+Display State or Action Comments

-The following message is displayed Do you with to regions of instances or only the selected national Do you wish to replace all instances or only the selected one?
+On the wide to replace all instances or early the selected instance.
+Comparison Comparison Do you wish to replace all instances or only the selected one?
 Click Selected Instance and only one chair is replaced.

-Display State or Action Comments

 Result

-See you wish in regions all insurement or only the substituted instruction of the substituted instruction.
-General Minimum Control Minimum Co Second option: Replace all the blue chairs with yellow ones.
+Control to replace of inspires of with described replaced in spires of a science of replaced in the science of Second option: Replace all the blue chairs with yellow ones.
 Select All Instances and all the identical chairs are replaced.

-AND SECTION AND SE Result:
+Result: